“Email failed to send” – understanding the error message?

 You’ve probably thought long and hard about emails failing to get delivered, but what’s this about emails failing to send?
 In this article, we discuss some of the reasons for undelivered emails.
 Then, we share some ways to fix the issue and leave you with five tips for smoother future email sends.

-What is the ‘Email failed to send’ message?
+What does the ‘Email failed to send’ message mean?

 Simply put, this message is as it says: your email is currently not deliverable.
-Email delivery failure can feel really complicated but first place to look is at your SMTP server, the mail server that’s responsible for sending, receiving, and transferring your email via the Simple Mail Transfer Protocol (SMTP) protocol.
+Email delivery failure can feel complicated, but the first place to look is at your SMTP server, the mail server responsible for sending, receiving, and transferring your email via the Simple Mail Transfer Protocol (SMTP) protocol.
 SMTP then uses TLS/SSL to secure the network connection between your email client and your mail server.

 Email sending failures often occur if you self-manage your own SMTP server, which comes with large technical overhead and security requirements.